Niklas-Seppala/culinari/README.md

 * Run `npm install`
 * Create an empty database and a user for it
 * Fill the `.env` configuration file with the required information ([a template can be found](.env.template))
+* Run `npm run clear-and-initialize-database` to initialize the database
 * Run `node app.js`

 ### Production server